Brand awareness metrics you should track

 Measuring the results of a brand awareness campaign is not a piece of cake.
-There are many variables you have to take into account while measuring brand awareness.
-After all, measuring how many people could have come across your brand online is not an easy task to complete.
+There are many variables you have to take into account while measuring brand awareness campaign.
+Tracking how many people could have come across your brand name will give you insights about your online presence.

-Another marketing school argues that measuring the effects of a brand awareness campaign is one of the most important marketing metrics.
+Another marketing school argues that measuring the effects of a brand awareness campaign is one of the most important marketing activities.

 Many consumers make purchasing decisions based on brand recall.